h-mole/MetronomeStatic/docs/source/tutorial/clang_utils.rst

 Clang Utils
 ===========

-Submodule `clang_utils` takes advantage of Clang and its python binding `libclang`, making it easier to extract program information from C/CPP source code.
+Submodule `clang_utils` is a low-level API taking advantage of Clang and its python binding `libclang`, making it easier to extract program information from C/CPP source code.

 Example files are stored in ``docs/source/examples``.